petukhovv/code-anomaly-detection/README.md

 If the program finds anomalies, then it is written to the specified file.

-Before run program, you need to initialize and update the git submodules:
+Before run program, you need to initialize the git submodules:
 ```
 git submodule update --init --recursive --remote
 ```